dnordstrom/mrnordstrom.com/_posts/2007-01-09-bodybuilding-for-life.markdown

 I can honestly say that most of the fitness models and bodybuilders I have had the privilege to talk to are some of the nicest people I have ever met.
 Even though some of these people look like they are the most dangerous people in the world, they are so nice, understanding and helpful.

 What I am trying to communicate is that working out can and will change lives.
-Don????????t believe everything you see, for appearences can be deceiving.
+Don&rsquo;t believe everything you see, for appearences can be deceiving.
 Working out does not necessarily have to mean going to the gym, just taking a walk every now and then is a really good thing.
-But if you feel like taking the next step and buy and gym card, don????????t be scared or intimidated.
-We are all humans, aren????????t we?
+But if you feel like taking the next step and buy and gym card, don&rsquo;t be scared or intimidated.
+We are all humans, aren&rsquo;t we?